sergueik/powershell_samples/external/wix/basic-custom-action/README.md

 this directory contains code from [codeproject article](https://www.codeproject.com/Articles/511653/Using-WIX-With-Managed-Custom-Action) updated to run per-user install

-In addition to writing to log file,for which the user running the isntaller may not have sufficient access permissions, the custom action creates an event log entry.
+In addition to writing to log file,for which the user running the installer may not have sufficient access permissions, the custom action creates an event log entry.
+The message indicates the success in creating the log file

+The second custom action generates value for WIX MSbuild property

 ### Usage

 #### Build the Test App